Charles Brotherton Trust

 Bebington and the Wirral, Birmingham, Leeds, Liverpool, Wakefield and York

 The Charity only provides support to recognised organisations by making a grant.
 It does not provide grants to individuals and priority is given to local organisations supporting, and operating in, the local community.
-Some small student bursaries are available for students attending the Universities of Birmingham, Leeds, Liverpool and York by direct application to the University Student Support Centres at those Universites.
+Some small student bursaries are available for students attending the University of Leeds, by direct application to the University Student Support Centre.
 Priority is given to those studying science subjects.

-Applications must be made in writing to the Trust's Secretary, address below.
+Applications must be made in writing by post to the Trust's Secretary, address below.
+Email applications are not accepted.
 The application should clearly show the organisation's activities, geographical area of operations, and for what the funds are required.
-Applications should be accompanied by the organisation's most recent set of accounts.
+Applications should be accompanied by the organisation's most recent set of accounts and a blank Bank Credit slip to verify account number.
 There is no formal application form and applications are not acknowledged.

 Grants are considered by the Trustees at the start of the Trust's accounting year in April, and a single payment made to successful applicants in October.